After experiencing bankruptcy, I educated myself about personal finance and how to maintain a good credit score.

-Like many other people who go through a bankruptcy, I was worried my credit would be damaged for a long time and believed getting a good interest rate on a loan or being approved for anything would be unlikely.
+Like many other people who go through bankruptcy, I was worried my credit would be damaged for a long time and believed getting a good interest rate on a loan or being approved for any type of credit would be unlikely.

 If you’re going through a bankruptcy or know someone who is, here are the five simple steps I took to bring my FICO score into the good range since my bankruptcy.